afpineda/OpenSourceSimWheelESP32/src/QualityControls/UnitTests/NimBLEimplTest/README.md

 ## Procedure and expected output

 - There is no serial output in USB devices.
-Ignore that part.
+  Ignore that part unless you have dual USB ports in your DevKit.
+  In such a case, attach two USB cables: one for serial output and another for the HID implementation.
 - The expected factory VID in USB devices is 0x303A ([Espressif](https://docs.espressif.com/projects/esp-iot-solution/en/latest/usb/usb_overview/usb_vid_pid.html)).
 - Ignore this output message while running this test: `(Waiting for connection)`.